 MPAs still form the vast majority of web applications online.
-While this is partly due to a head start over Single Page Applications, there are many use cases where building an MPA is simply the better option.
+While this is partly due to a head start over Single Page Applications, there are many use cases where building a Multi Page Application is simply the better option.
 In fact, many of the web’s most popular websites have opted to remain as MPAs.
 These include Stack Overflow, Amazon and most WordPress-based sites.
-MPAs have a long track record and are proven to work great for a variety of applications.
+Multiple Page Applications have a long track record and are proven to work great for a variety of applications.

 So, how can you decide which option is best for your project?
 The key to choosing the correct framework lies in understanding your project’s requirements and how they map to your technology needs.
 I’ve prepared the comparison below to aid in this effort.